Dozens of migrants dead, 100 rescued as boat sinks off Greece

 "We fear there will be a very large number of missing persons," the official said.

+The worst migrant tragedy in Greece was in June 2016 when at least 320 people were listed as dead or missing, according to AFP records going back to 1993.

+The IOM until Wednesday had listed 48 migrants dead and missing in the eastern Mediterranean so far this year, compared to 378 a year earlier.

-Along with navy vessels, the rescue operation included an army plane and helicopter as well as six other boats that were in the area.
+Along with coastguard patrol boats and a navy frigate, the rescue operation included a helicopter as well as seven other boats that were in the area.

-"Since very early Wednesday, an extensive rescue operation is underway off Pylos, after a fishing boat capsized with a large number of migrants onboard," the coastguard said.

-Those rescued were being brought to Kalamata, though four in serious condition were transferred by helicopter to the port's hospital.
+Greek media reported that nearly 30 people have been taken to the port's hospital.
+The coastguard said four in a more serious condition were transferred to hospital by helicopter.

-The coastguard said a surveillance plane with Europe's Frontex agency had spotted the boat Tuesday afternoon, but the passengers "refused any help".
+The coastguard said a surveillance plane with Europe's Frontex agency had spotted the boat on Tuesday afternoon, but the passengers had "refused any help".

 Authorities said it appeared the migrants had departed from Libya and were heading for Italy.